NASFAA Code of Conduct for Institutional Financial Aid Professionals

 Disclose to his or her institution, in such manner as his or her institution may prescribe, any involvement with or interest in any entity involved in any aspect of student financial aid.

 The overriding goal of financial aid activity, as it relates to student loans, is to insure that students (and families where relevant) have information and guidance clearly available to enable understanding of all the dimensions and implications of borrowing to help with the financing of their Roosevelt education.
-Effective fall 2008, RU participates in the Federal Direct Lending Program.
+Effective fall 2008, Roosevelt University participates in the Federal Direct Lending Program.
 Please visit our Federal Direct Lending site for additional information.

 However, in its interactions with alternative loan providers: